CNC machines can cut wood

 How to choose a CNC router

-Table size determines the size of the raw material or the number of pieces cut in a time.
+Table size determines the size of the raw material or the number of pieces cut at a time.
 For furniture or doors, a professional woodworking CNC Router machine.
-If you want to make wood, choose the Professional wood CNC Machinery.
+If you want to make wood, choose Professional wood CNC Machinery.

 The spindle’s working mode and Power are worth considering when choosing CNC router Machine.
 The spindle is divided into two kinds.
 That is a Water-cooling spindle and an Air-cooling spindle.
 Choose a suitable spindle that matches your material and your country’s temperature.

-If your material is soft, such as MDF, PVC, and avoid smaller piece crafts.
-Consider using the lower power water cooling spindle.
-For furniture or doors, engraving, and cutting, you might choose the Air-cooling spindles.
+If your material is soft, such as MDF, PVC, and avoid smaller piece crafts, consider using the lower-power water cooling spindle.
+You might choose the Air-cooling spindles for furniture or doors, engraving, and cutting.

-If you have solid wood, choosing the spindle power over 3.5KW can be the best option.
+Choosing the spindle power over 3.5KW can be the best option if you have a solid wood.
 Air-cooling spindles are a representation of innovation.
-If the material is MDF, 3.5KW, 4.5KW are ideal.
+If the material is MDF, 3.5KW and 4.5KW are ideal.

 There are three kinds of control systems for the CNC Router Machine.
 That is the DSP Control System, Nc Studio Control System, and Taiwan Syntec Control System.
 For NC Studio.
 The two versions are the copy version and an original version.
 The original version is better than the copy.